ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

    can work with up to 17" propellers.

    -  It features folding arms and landing gear.
-   -  It's ability to support pancake motors and 17" props means it can provide long flight times.
+   -  Its ability to support pancake motors and 17" props means it can provide long flight times.
    -  Some people have said the quality of construction is not as good as it could be but for $125.00 it is an amazing bargain.